OskarPetto/zk-choreographies/README.md

 # ZK-Choreographies

 ## Execution-Service
-To generate proving keys and smart contracts `cd` to the execution-service and run
+To generate proving keys and the verifier smart contracts `cd` to the execution-service and run
 ```
 go test  ./... -v -count=1
 ```